igniterealtime/openfire-ofmeet-plugin/README.md

     mvn clean package

-After a successful execution, the two plugins should be available in these locations:
+After a successful execution, the plugin should be available in this location:

-    offocus/target/offocus.jar
     ofmeet/target/ofmeet.jar